 Valérie Nadeau, Ph.
 D.

 Mark earned a Master of Science degree in Biological Sciences from Dominican University of California.
 With continued interest in the inquisitive and interesting nature of basic research, he sought to remain in the academic space and took a position as the lab manager of a start-up lab at Stanford University.
-Seven years after the successful launch and growth of the de Jesus Perez lab at Stanford, Mark decided to join the Bonnet/Provencher lab in Québec, Canada, taking advantage of the opportunity to travel and live in another part of the world while still working on a career as a lab technician and administrator.
-Mark is responsible for cell culture operations and protocol development in the Bonnet/Provencher lab.
+Seven years after the successful launch and growth of the de Jesus Perez lab at Stanford, Mark decided to join Drs Bonnet & Provencher research lab in Quebec city, Canada, taking advantage of the opportunity to travel and live in another part of the world while still working on a career as a lab technician and administrator.
+Mark is responsible for cell culture operations and protocol development at the pulmonary Hypertension Research group.

 Kana Shimauchi graduated from the School of Nursing at Chiba University in Japan in 2007.
-She worked as a clinical nurse in Japan until she started her career as a research assistant in the Pulmonary Hypertension Research Group in 2020.
+She worked as a clinical nurse in the department of surgery at the Kyushu Chuou Hospital in Fukuoka from 2007 to 2009, then she worked at the Hoshino Opththalmology Institute at Nagoya in 2015.
+In 2019 Kana move to Quebec city and in 2020 she started her career as a research assistant in the laboratory of Pulmonary Hypertension Research Group.